- What is permanent residence?

 Do I need to use the official paper EEA(PR) form to apply for permanent residence?

-Many immigration lawyers, including me, now advise clients not to use the new generation of EEA forms introduced by the Home Office in 2015 because these forms request far too much information, are far too intrusive and seem to have been deliberately designed to elicit information that can then be used for refusals of dubious legality.
+Many immigration lawyers, including me, have previously advised clients not to use the new generation of EEA forms introduced by the Home Office in 2015 because these forms request far too much information, are far too intrusive and seem to have been deliberately designed to elicit information that can then be used for refusals of dubious legality.
 Previously, it was not compulsory to use the official forms.

 Should I use the online version of the EEA(PR)

 On 1 October 2016 the Home Office introduced a new online version of the EEA(PR) form.
 The online process has two definite advantages over the paper version: